 Often, we don’t pay much attention to our thoughts, but did you know your thoughts are the arch-enemy of your faith?
-Fear causes irrational behaviour, and fear enters the heart through doubtful thoughts, suspicion, and assumptions (Job 3:25).
+Fear causes irrational behavior, and fear enters the heart through doubtful thoughts, suspicion, and assumptions (Job 3:25).
 How do you conquer your thoughts then?
 By confessing your faith, (2 Corinthians 4:13).

 We looked at three things you can do to fuel your faith.
 Begin feasting on the word of God if you haven’t done that already, (Jeremiah 15:16) Savor (taste and enjoy thoroughly) every single word.
 I covered this in detail in this blog post.
 Give thanks to the Lord in every circumstance, not only when all is well (Colossians 4:2) because remembering His goodness at times of hardships uplifts the faith (Psalm 103:2).

 Then stand on God’s promises by trusting Him for His word (Psalm 56:3).
 In the Bible, there are at least 7,487 promises by God to man.
-That’s approximately 95-100 promises per day, assuming if you lived up to 80 years.
-Finally, conquer over every negative thought by confessing your faith.
+That’s approximately 95-100 promises per day, assuming you lived up to 80 years.
+Finally, conquer every negative thought by confessing your faith.
 James said faith without actions is dead (James 2:17).
 Confession is one of the simplest yet most powerful ways we can exercise our faith (Proverbs 18:21).

 You are a child of God, and He has fashioned you inwardly for faith, not fear.
 Faith is your native land, not fear.
-God made you in such a way worry and anxiety are sand in the machinery of life.
+God made you in such a way that worry and anxiety are sand in the machinery of life.
 Faith is the oil.
 You live better by faith and confidence than by fear, doubt, and anxiety.
 In anxiety and worry, you are gasping for breath—because those are not your native air.
 But in faith and confidence, you breathe freely—because those are your native air.

-A doctor from John Hopkin’s University once said it’s a fact that people who worry die sooner than people who don’t and the medical science doesn’t have an answer.
+A doctor from John Hopkins University once said it’s a fact that people who worry die sooner than people who don’t and medical science doesn’t have an answer.
 But we know that God has shaped our body, soul, and mind for faith, not for fear.
 It’s a reality.
 Therefore, whether rational or irrational, to live by fear is to live against reality.